Is IV nutritional therapy safe?

 One major issue with IV nutrition therapy is the utter lack of regulation and oversight.
 In most countries, including in the United States, IV vitamin therapy is not regulated like pharmaceutical drugs.
 The FDA does not review these treatments for safety or efficacy; therefore, there is little standardization of ingredients or claims that providers make.

 This can result in some clinics working with unverified or non-approved mixtures, which places clients at risk unnecessarily.
-Given these concerns, it’s crucial to consider how often you should undergo IV therapy, as frequent treatments may increase the risk of adverse effects and long-term complications.
+Given these concerns, it’s crucial to consider how often should you get IV therapy, as frequent treatments may increase the risk of adverse effects and long-term complications.

 False and Deceptive Claims